43 Temasek Junior College staff members fell ill after consuming food prepared by Chilli Api; 8 hospitalised

 “We are monitoring the health of all affected staff closely, and will extend the necessary support to them,” the principal added.

-The school is also working with the Ministry of Health (MOH) and Singapore Food Agency (SFA) to assist in investigations.
+The school is also working with the Ministry of Health and Singapore Food Agency to assist in investigations.